Codeception uses PHPUnit as a backend for running its tests. Thus, any PHPUnit test can be added to a Codeception test suite

 AspectMock or others.

-Full reference on the Stub utility class can be found here.
+Here’s the full reference on the Stub utility class.

 PHPUnit tests are first-class citizens in test suites.
 Whenever you need to write and execute unit tests,